xXm4ntr4Xx/ConsoleLog--RockPaperScissor/README.md

 # RockPaperScissor
+>This is a first interaction with vanilla javascript and practice with alert function and console.log
->The game will work on console
+>The game will all be displayed on the console